trstringer/trstringer.github.io/_posts/2021-07-19-20-questions-for-new-software-team.md

 ### 15. How do we get customer feedback?

 Is this open source software on GitHub?
 Are GitHub Issues the way we get feedback?
 Or is there a sales team that is our proxy from customers to the product team?
-Is there a different team for support that we can collect common customer painpoints from?
+Is there a different team for support that we can collect common customer pain points from?
 In other words, it's good to find out how we get user feedback: Whether it's through another platform, person, or team.
 After all, we write software for users.

 ### 16. What are the support agreements for our customers?